particle1331/computational-linear-algebra/README.md

 # cohen-linalg

-My notes and code experiments for linear algebra.
-The topics follow the structure of the course [Complete linear algebra: theory and implementation in code](https://www.udemy.com/course/linear-algebra-theory-and-implementation/) by [Prof. Mike X Cohen](http://mikexcohen.com/), although most of the content are mine.
+My notes and code experiments for linear algebra done using SVD.
+The idea is to construct the SVD as soon as possible.
+Almost all later arguments rely on the SVD &mdash; very powerful.
+The selection and progression of topics follow the course [Complete linear algebra: theory and implementation in code](https://www.udemy.com/course/linear-algebra-theory-and-implementation/) by [Prof. Mike X Cohen](http://mikexcohen.com/); though approximately all content in this repo are my own writing.

 <!---
 <br>